RhizomeDB/spec/README.md

 ## 1.3 Environments

+PomoDB is designed to be:

+- Run anywhere
+- Transport agnostic
-PomoDB is designed to run anywhere, be transport agnostic, and continue to operate when disconnected from the network.
+- Operate when disconnected from the network

 Of particular interest are operating in browsers, mobile applications, and IoT devices.

 # 2. Design